-Allow the test device, specimen, and/or controls to reach room temperature (15-30 °C) prior to testing.
+Allow the test device, specimen, and/or controls to reach room temperature (15-30°C) prior to testing.
 Instruct the donor to not place anything in the mouth including food, drink, gum, tobacco products for at least 10 minutes prior to collection.

-- 1. Bring the pouch to room temperature before opening it.
-Remove the test device from the sealed pouch and use it as soon as possible. - 2.
-Remove the collector from the sealed pouch, insert the sponge into the mouth.
+- Bring the pouch to room temperature before opening it.
+Remove the test device from the sealed pouch and use it as soon as possible. - Remove the collector from the sealed pouch, insert the sponge into the mouth.
 Close mouth and move the sponge around for oral fluid collection.
-Soak sponge in oral fluid and swab the inside of the mouth and tongue (Do not bite, suck, or chew on the sponge).
+Soak sponge (do no bite, suck or chew on the sponge), in oral fluid and swab the inside of the mouth and tongue.
 Collect oral fluid for 7 minutes or until sponge is soft and fully saturated.
 No hard spots should be felt on the sponge when saturated.
-(See illustration 1)

-- 3. Place the test device on a clean and flat surface.
-Remove the collection sponge from the mouth and insert the sponge gently into the screening device, press until the collector cap sealed with the device tightly.
+(See illustration 1) - Place the test device on a clean and flat surface.
+Remove the collection sponge from mouth and insert gentlely into the screening device, press until the collector cap is sealed with the device tightly.
 Keep upright when inserting and pressing the sponge.
-(See illustration 2) - 4.
-Keep test device upright on flat surface and keep upright while test is running.
-Wait for the colored signal to appear in test result area.
-Read results at 10 minutes, do not interpret drug results after 15 minutes.
+(See illustration 2) - Keep Test device upright on flat surface and keep upright while test is running.
+Wait for the colored signal to appear in test results area.
+Read the results at 10 minutes.
+Do not interpret results after 15 minutes.